India's Best Dancer (Hindi TV series): Season 3

 India's Best Dancer 3 also known as India's Best Dancer: Har Move Se Karenge Prove is the third season and premiered from 8 April 2023 on Sony Entertainment Television.
 This season will be judged by Geeta Kapoor, Terence Lewis and Sonali Bendre and hosted by Jay Bhanushali.
 The Grand Finale was aired on 30 September 2023 and Samarpan Lama was declared as the winner.

 Season 4

 India's Best Dancer 4 also known as India's Best Dancer: Jab Dil Kare Dance Kar is the fourth season and premiered fon July 13, 2024 on Sony Entertainment Television.
 This season will be judged by Geeta Kapoor, Terence Lewis and Karishma Kapoor and hosted by Jay Bhanushali and Aniket Chauhan.

 Season 5

-India's Best Dancer 5 is the fifth season set to premier in August 2025 on Sony Entertainment Television.
-This season will be judged by Geeta Kapoor, Remo D'Souza & Bhagyashree and will hosted by Manisha Rani & Jay Bhanushali.
+India's Best Dancer 5 is the fifth season set to premiered on 6 June 2026 on Sony Entertainment Television.
+This season was judged by Geeta Kapoor, Terence Lewis Karishma Kapoor & Javed Jaffrey and hosted by Haarsh Limbachiyaa.